joshmarinacci/filament-gui/README.md

-## plot all of my friends on a map by their addresses as user avatars
+## Plot all of my friends on a map by their addresses as user avatars
 If we assume friends only have one mailing address

 ``` javascript